 Unlike some cities, Landrum isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Landrum are a mix of both white- and blue-collar jobs.
-Overall, Landrum is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Landrum who work in healthcare (12.76%), sales jobs (9.85%), and food service (9.48%).
+Overall, Landrum is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Landrum who work in food service (16.39%), office and administrative support (11.57%), and sales jobs (10.29%).

-Being a small city, Landrum does not have a public transit system used by locals to get to and from work.
+Landrum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Landrum is nearly on par with the US average for all cities of 21.84%: 20.50% of adults 25 and older in Landrum have a bachelor's degree or advanced degree.
+The overall education level of Landrum is somewhat higher than in the average US city of 21.84%: 25.11% of adults 25 and older in the city have at least a bachelor's degree.

-Landrum is a somewhat ethnically-diverse city.
+Landrum is a very ethnically-diverse city.
 The people who call Landrum home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Landrum residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Landrum include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Landrum include English, Irish, German, Scots-Irish, and British.

 The most common language spoken in Landrum is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Italian.